Tyler Summitt: Louisiana Tech

 On April 1, 2014, Summitt was hired as head coach for women’s basketball in Louisiana Tech University.
-He led his team to a 16-15 record in his first season and 14-16 in his last season.
-Summitt resigned on April 7, 2016 after an extramarital affair with player Brooke Pumroy was exposed.
+He led his team to a 16–15 record in his first season and 14–16 in his last season.
+Summitt resigned on April 7, 2016, after an extramarital affair with player Brooke Pumroy was exposed.

 Head coaching record

-Controversy
+Personal life and controversy

+Summitt was first married to Anne Dennis "AnDe" Ragsdale, whom he wed on June 1, 2013.

-In 2012, Summitt was married to Anne "AnDe" Ragsdale and was a first-year assistant coach at Marquette University where freshman student Brooklyn Pumroy was a guard.
+In 2012, Summitt was a first-year assistant coach at Marquette University where freshman student Brooklyn Pumroy was a guard.
 In 2014, Summitt was hired as the head coach of women's basketball at Louisiana Tech University, prompting Pumroy to transfer to that school, which sparked rumors that she and Summitt were involved in an extramarital affair.

 Rochelle Vasquez, who was a junior guard and Pumroy's roommate, said athletic director Tommy McClelland and other school officials knew about the affair.
 Vasquez and the team's leading scorer, Brandi Wingate, said Pumroy had told them about the affair and that the team's perception of Summitt's favoritism for Pumroy divided the team to the point that players were resorting to violence against each other.
 Amid the scandal, the team lost seven of its last nine games.

 Summitt resigned from his position at Louisiana Tech University on April 7, 2016.
-Summitt and Ragsdale divorced in 2016, and he married Pumroy in 2018.
+Summitt and Ragsdale divorced in June 2017, and he married Pumroy in December 2018.
+Summitt and Pumroy live in London, Ohio with their sons, Breck and Rocky, and daughter, Patricia.

 In 2019, Brooke Summitt was hired as head coach of Fairborn High School girls basketball.
 When the announcement of her hire was released, it included a quote from Brooke Summitt saying her husband would be her assistant coach.

-After backlash followed the announcement of Summitt as assistant coach, Fairborn High School athletic director Kevin Alexander called the quote a miscommunication and announced that Summitt had not applied for the job nor had he been approved by the Fairborn City School board of education as required, and that Summitt would not coach at the high school.
+After backlash followed the announcement of Summitt as assistant coach, Fairborn High School athletic director Kevin Alexander called the quote a miscommunication and announced that Tyler Summitt had not applied for the job nor had he been approved by the Fairborn City School board of education as required, and that Tyler Summitt would not coach at the high school.

-Personal life

-Summitt married Anne Dennis "AnDe" Ragsdale on June 1, 2013.
-They divorced in June 2017.
-In December 2018, he married Brooke Pumroy, a player he coached at Marquette and Louisiana Tech University.
-The couple lives in London, Ohio with their sons, Breck and Rocky, and daughter, Patricia.

-Summitt had said he will no longer coach professionally.
+Summitt has said he will no longer coach professionally.
 He receives more than $173,000 a year as the beneficiary of his mother's state pension.
 Summitt helps with the Pat Summitt Foundation and efforts to fight Alzheimer’s disease.